-- We start with strategic form games (such as the Prisoner's dilemma), investigate several solution concepts (dominance, equilibria) and related algorithms (in particular, Lemke-Howson algorithm for computing Nash Eq.) - Then we consider repeated games which allow players to learn from history and/or to react to deviations of the other players. - Subsequently, we move on to incomplete information games and auctions - Finally, we consider (in)efficiency of equilibria (such as the Price of Anarchy) and its properties on important classes of routing and network formation games. - Remaining time will be devoted to selected topics from extensive form games, games on graphs etc.
+- We start with strategic form games (such as the Prisoner's dilemma), investigate several solution concepts (dominance, equilibria) and related algorithms. - Then we consider repeated games which allow players to learn from history and/or to react to deviations of the other players. - Subsequently, we move on to incomplete information games and auctions. - Finally, we consider (in)efficiency of equilibria (such as the Price of Anarchy) and its properties on important classes of routing and network formation games. - Remaining time will be devoted to selected topics from extensive form games, games on graphs etc.